azat-io/eslint-plugin-perfectionist/readme.md

 - **Maintainability**: Sorting imports and properties is considered a good practice in software development, contributing to code quality and consistency across the codebase.

-- **Code Review and Collaboration**: If you set rules that say you can only do things one way, then no one will have to spend time thinking about how to do it.
+- **Code Review and Collaboration**: If you set rules that say you can only do things one way, no one will have to spend time thinking about how to do it.

 - **Code Uniformity**: When all code looks exactly the same, it is very hard to see who wrote it, which makes achieving the lofty goal of _collective code ownership_ easier.